openlibhums/memory-alpha/content/pages/support/guides/workflow-author.md

 ![The author dashboard block in Janeway.
 Submit new article in the top right corner of the block is highlighted.](../images/workflow/author-dashboard-block.png)

 If you already have an account, you will usually automatically be given the author role in Janeway when you submit an article.
-However, some journals will ask you to provide the details of the manuscript’s author or select yourself as the author manually.
+However, some journals will ask you to provide the details of the manuscript's author or select yourself as the author manually.
 For more information on this, see the **Author information** <!-- Missing hyperlink --> section of this guide.

 ### The author agreement